GaalexxC/nginxubuntu-php7/README.md

 Uses a standard $HOME/$USER/public_html directory setup but can be edited for any type directory structure

+## Dime a dozen!
+So why this one?

+Yes there are many of these scripts out there so why is this one different?
+Well because its created by a 15 year experienced server admininstrator who specializes in security and optimization.
+Anyone can bash code "apt install nginx" but I have included secured and optimized configuration files as well as making sure all necessary directories are created and all permissions are correct on relevant directories.
+There are very few scripts that actually do the configuring as well making it possible to access your domain instaly with little or no additional configuration needed.
+Its throughly tested and in active development to add more features as well as update anything that needs updating.
+If anyone has suggestions or advice to better the script I am all ears.

 ## Optional

 - Optional runs a apt update/upgrade (recommended)